-(i) The Statement of Responsibilities for the Statement of Accounts
+(i) The Statement of Responsibilities for the Statement of Accounts This sets out the respective responsibilities of the Council and the Interim Direction.

 This sets out the respective responsibilities of the Council and the Interim Director of Resources for preparing the Statement of Accounts.